Gift Acceptance Policy

 - Gifts of closely held stock shall be sold as soon as possible according to repurchase provisions in the donation agreement.

-Gifts of Real Property.
-Gifts of real estate may be accepted by the Executive Committee of the Foundation.
+Gifts of real estate may be accepted by the executive committee of the Foundation.
 Gifts of real estate shall be sold, managed for income or granted to Western Washington University to enhance University programs.
-The Committee shall conduct an evaluation of the property including but not limited to such factors as sale potential, income potential, holding costs and management requirements.
+The committee shall conduct an evaluation of the property including but not limited to such factors as sale potential, income potential, holding costs and management requirements.

 - Gifts of real estate will not be accepted if donor restrictions place undue limitations on the ability of the Western Washington University Foundation to own or manage or dispose of the property.